 Awareness about normal and abnormal breathing was not just a recommendation or some information to consider.
-The patient, according to Doctor Buteyko, should constantly, day and night, pay attention to his breathing and use different methods, measures, and actions to normalize his respiration and prevent CO2 losses.
+The patient, according to Doctor Buteyko, should constantly, day and night, pay attention to their breathing and use different methods, measures, and actions to normalize their respiration and prevent CO2 losses.

 - Hyperventilation (From MedlinePlus.gov)

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.